 Manage Your Data and Drive Success

-The Ringgold Identifier was implemented as a key solution in a project undertaken with a major scholarly publisher seeking best practices for the identification and disambiguation of institutional subscribers.
+The Ringgold Identifier was implemented as a key solution in a project undertaken with a major scholarly publisher seeking best practices for the identification and disambiguation of organizational subscribers.
 It has become one of the most ubiquitous and accepted identifiers in play, used by publishers and intermediaries to uniquely identify each customer and accurately connect their records across all parts of their organization.

 Publishers and intermediaries now typically ingest data from multiple sources and house it in separate silos.
 Without unique identifiers, connecting that data becomes inefficient, and the resulting reports are not authoritative.
 Connecting all customer data from across your entire enterprise can inform decisions about your interactions with customers and provide information with which you can drive your business.
 This is the role of the Ringgold ID; to provide you with standardized information, allowing you to connect records effectively.

-RIN 9144 Ruprecht Karls Universitat Heidelberg; Germany
+Ruprecht Karls Universitat Heidelberg; Germany

-RIN 7891 Heidelberg University, Ohio USA
+Heidelberg University, Ohio USA

 Petrobras – Petroleo Brasileiro SA

-RIN 1737 EBSCO Industries Inc.
+EBSCO Industries Inc.

 African American Civil War Memorial and Museum

 These also show the complexity of organization names, which can easily lead to confusion within a database.
 We assign a Ringgold ID to each organization when we create its Identify Database record.
-We include institutions which are part of the scholarly supply chain – licensees, publishers, intermediaries, and funders – as well as those which license and create scholarly content – universities, hospitals, corporations, and government entities.
+We include organizations which are part of the scholarly supply chain – licensees, publishers, intermediaries, and funders – as well as those which license and create scholarly content – universities, hospitals, corporations, and government entities.
 Ringgold IDs are applied in numerical order, that is, the order in which the Identify Record was created.
 Currently they’re between 4 and 6 digits long.

 Unique identifiers provide two major benefits which cannot be achieved via other methods of standardization: